 Depreciation.
-For appraisal purposes, loss in value due to any cause, including physical deterioration, functional obsolescence and external obsolescence.
+For appraisal purposes, loss in value due to any cause, including physical deterioration, functional obsolescence, and external obsolescence.
 (See also obsolescence)

 Depth factor.
-An adjustment factor applied to the value per front foot of lots that vary from the standard depth.
+An adjustment factor is applied to the value per front foot of lots that vary from the standard depth.

 Development.
 (See neighborhood life cycle)

 Direct capitalization.
 Selection of a capitalization rate from a range of overall rates computed by analyzing sales of comparable properties, and applying the formula I/V = R to each.

 Direct costs.
 Costs of erecting a new building involved either site preparation or building construction, including fixtures.

 Three Places to Spend Money on the Exterior of Your Home